benvaljean/benvaljean.github.io/_posts/2008-04-01-Exmerge_error_0x8004011d_(Exchange).markdown

     group ensure the mailbox has not been moved.
 3. Mailboxes must already exist; Exmerge will not create them on-the-fly
-4. Mailboxes\' user accountsmust be enabled, and exist in the Global Address List.
+4. Mailboxes\' user accounts must be enabled and exist in the Global Address List.

 If the above potential issues have been ruled out the most likely cause